blambuer11/SPL--8004/.github/profile/README.md

 ## Overview

 Noema Protocol provides on-chain identity, reputation, and autonomous payments for AI agents.
-This profile summarizes core repositories, developer tools, and quick-start resources — organized as repository cards like PayAINetwork's profile for quick discovery.
+This profile summarizes core repositories, developer tools, and quick-start resources — organized as repository cards for quick discovery.

 ---